DelphiWorlds/Playground/Demos/RunProcess/ReadMe.md

 ## Status

+Mar 21st, 2023:

+Peformed major refactoring, and the code now works.
+Still needs more testing

 Jan 30th, 2023:

 Currently, there's an issue with an AV in [line 214 of `DW.Process.Win.pas`](https://github.com/DelphiWorlds/Playground/blob/c19f7767d0d784b116ece0c2f67beed49c79c3c3/Demos/RunProcess/DW.RunProcess.Win.pas#L214), so help is being sought on how to resolve this.